Royal Icing

 This post may contain affiliate links.
 Read my disclosure policy.

+If you’ve ever seen a stunning and well-built gingerbread house and wondered how the sides are staying in place and how the pretty little roof shingles have such clean lines, the answer is royal icing.
 So if you’re planning a holiday cookie spread or just want to try your hand stunning decorations, this is the only recipe you’ll need.
-You can have fun and add your favorite colors and even flavors to this versatile icing.
 I can’t wait to see what you make!
+This is why it’ll become an essential for you…

 • Powdered sugar.
 Granulated sugar will add a gritty texture you don’t want in this smooth decorative icing.